-Block At- Description tribute De- name Correspond to "Domain/family/member" vice alias A word that you can use to access the device, like a shortcut.
+Block At- Description tribu te De- vice name Correspond to "Domain/family/member" alias A word that you can use to access the device, like a shortcut.
 Device name alias(es) must also be unique within a control system.
 There is no predefined syntax for device name alias. do- Each device has a unique name in the control system.
-Within Tango, a four field name space has main been adopted consisting of [//FACILITY/ DOMAIN/CLASS/MEMBER Facility refers to the control system instance, domain refers to the sub-system, class the class and member the instance of the device. fam- member the instance of the device. ily mem- ber ver- It correspond to the version of base device implementation class (for backward compatibility).
-It is sion used to know how to communicate with this device and what features are supported. class Name of the class corresponding to the Device ior Orb Identifier used to connect with the device host Where the device is running pid Id of the specific process ex- Means that the device is available to accept request porte De- Fa- Represent the host where the device server instance (aka process) lives vice- cil- Server - At- tribute alias A shortcut that you can use to access the attribute (in the Database there is a specific table)
+Within Tango, a four field name space has main been adopted consisting of [//FACILITY/]DOMAIN/CLASS/MEMBER Facility refers to the control system instance, domain refers to the sub-system, class the class and member the instance of the device. fam- ily mem ber ver- It correspond to the version of base device implementation class (for backward compatibility).
+It is sion used to know how to communicate with this device and what features are supported. class Name of the class corresponding to the Device ior Orb Identifier used to connect with the device host Where the device is running pid Id of the specific process ex- Means that the device is available to accept request porte De- Fa- Represent the host where the device server instance (aka process) lives vice- cil- Server At- tribute alias A shortcut that you can use to access the attribute (in the Database there is a specific table)